 - Gastrointestinal gases are usually the result of a territorial "war" between good and pathogenic bacteria.

-- An impaired immune system results in higher morbidity of fever, flu, and gastric ulcer.
+- An impaired immune system results in higher fever, flu, and gastric ulcer morbidity.

-- The urine will usually be more acidic at P.H levels of 6 and below.
+- The urine is usually more acidic at P.H levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.

 - Imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.